Warning: Pessimism is Hazardous to Your Health

-Research also shows that optimists and pessimists are startlingly separated when confronted by adversity.
+Research also shows that optimists and pessimists clearly act differently when confronted by adversity.
 Pessimists lack confidence and envision the worst.
 This leads to hopelessness.
 It also creates added worry, fear, anxiety, stress, and depression.
 They often stop trying and are miserable.
 Unfortunately, this kind of world view destroys a person’s attitude, and decreases career opportunities.
 Subsequently, according to research it diminishes life expectancy.

 Blind optimism can cause over confidence and carelessness.
 Yet under pressure optimists tend to continue to perform well.
 They say things like “Every day is a good day if you are above ground.”
 Furthermore, they cope better with life issues, make more money, and have a happier outlook on life.

 Cognitive neuroscientist Dr. Caroline Leaf agrees with Mayo and says, “75-95% of illnesses are related to our thought life and diet.”
 Certainly, whether you are a realist, pessimist or optimist, the bottom line is that our thinking significantly impacts our physical and emotional well-being.

 How to Gain Optimism over Pessimism

 While we do not want to overlook the difficulties, we tend to face at times.
 An optimistic view looks for the opportunity in life.
 Recently we asked this question of top performing employees at a dozen of our clients: what do you want out of life?
 Their responses fit into these categories: